Cultivation, processing and export

 The cashew nuts (= seeds) grow as a single, small, kidney-shaped nut attached to the so-called cashew apple that is also edible.
 After the nuts have been harvested in ripe condition by the farmers and their families, they are transported to Achal for further processing.

 At first, the nuts are dried.
 Afterwards, they are heated with steam so that the shell that harbors the sensitive kernel can be easily removed.
-This delicate job of cracking the nuts is mostly done by women.
-Subsequently, the kernels are dried in a hot chamber.
-Then they are peeled, classified and packed for transport.
+Steam inactivates the strong acids in the shell without releasing toxic vapors.
+In the next step, the nuts are mechanically cracked and dried in a hot chamber.
+Finally, the nuts are skinned, sorted and packaged for transport.